flurdy/blog/_posts/2019-04-07-to-paas-or-not-to-paas.md

 A Startup is often a good candidate for a PAAS project.

 A Startup may want to focus on validating the idea, avoiding the above mention premature optimisation.
-Often they have limited budget and need to focus on a few areas only.
+Often they have limited budget and need to focus on a few areas only, of which infrastructure probably is not yet included.

 A Startup is often time poor, needing to get something launched before anyone else do the same.